antazoey/xamarin-docs/docs/mac/user-interface/window.md

 [![The panel in a running app](window-images/panels04.png)](window-images/panels04.png#lightbox)

 > [!IMPORTANT]
 > Panel Windows have been deprecated by Apple and should be replaced with **Inspector Interfaces**.
-For a full example of creating an **Inspector** in a Xamarin.Mac app, please see our [MacInspector](/samples/xamarin/mac-samples/macinspector) sample app.

 ## Summary